 Younger child: “Try not to eat them all up in one go!”

-Sound advice (and proud Mommy moment)!
-Kids loved to be asked their opinion just as we do; and anything we can do to help them be positively empowered is good.
+Sound advice (and a proud mommy moment)!
+Kids loved to be asked their opinion just as we do.
+Anything we can do to help them be positively empowered is good.

 That said, not every kid is going to like every food, so taste preferences do come into play (and don’t despair if your child won’t yet eat anything green!).
-Strong flavors such as vinegary-brines and hot spices aren’t for everyone.
-And of course some foods should be off limits for kids such as alcohol and caffeine.
+Strong flavors such as vinegary brine and hot spices aren’t for everyone.
+And, of course, some foods should be off limits for kids such as alcohol and caffeine.
 But other than that, the main difference between adult and child food should be age-appropriate food sizing, such as chopped up foods for younger kids and avoiding choking hazards like whole nuts or popcorn for very young tots.*